PolarAPP: Beyond Polarization Demosaicking for Polarimetric Applications: Experiment

 \subsection{Task Comparison}

-Our task comparisons are divided into two parts: First, conducting simulation experiments that retain imaging operator $\mathcal{A}$.
-As mentioned earlier in the training pipeline, the task-specific dataset provides only mosaic-rearranged inputs along with task labels.
-Therefore, we keep $\mathcal{A}$ in place to ensure compatibility with the task labels when computing evaluation metrics during inference.
-Second, performing real-world experiments without $\mathcal{A}$, aligning the inference setup with practical deployment conditions.
+Our task comparisons include two settings.
+First, in simulation, we retain the imaging operator $\mathcal{A}$ to ensure compatibility with task labels from mosaic rearranged datasets.
+Second, in real-world experiments, we remove $\mathcal{A}$ to match the inference setup with practical deployment conditions.

-The quantitative results for SfP and DfP are shown in Tab.~\ref{tab:2} and Fig.~\ref{fig6}.
-PolarAPP achieves the best performance across all metrics on both SfPUEL and PolarRGB.
-When external task networks are paired with the PolarAPP demosaicker $\mathcal{D}$, they consistently outperform the same task networks combined with other demosaickers.
-A similar pattern holds when external demosaickers are coupled with the task network $\mathcal{T}$.
-This indicates that both modules of PolarAPP are jointly optimized yet individually well-aligned: $\mathcal{D}$ yields task-effective features, and $\mathcal{T}$ remains robust to different upstream inputs.
-In contrast, other demosaickers are not task-ready or the other task networks do not learn the output distribution of those demosaickers, limiting the effectiveness of such combinations.
-The best accuracy is obtained when both modules are trained together.
-Qualitative comparisons in Fig.~\ref{fig7} support these findings.
+The quantitative results are shown in Tab.~\ref{tab:2}, with the broader combination landscape in Fig.~\ref{fig7}.
+In Tab.~\ref{tab:2}, PIDSR+ denotes the two-stage baseline where the corresponding task network is retrained on outputs from a fixed PIDSR demosaicker, i.e., SfPUEL for SfP and PolarFree for DfP.
+PolarAPP achieves the best performance on all SfP metrics and the main DfP metrics, showing that the gain is not merely from using a stronger demosaicker or adapting the task network to PIDSR outputs.
+Fig.~\ref{fig7} further evaluates different demosaicker-task pairings as practical two-stage references.
+The results show that both modules of PolarAPP are individually effective: $\mathcal{D}$ provides task-effective polarization cues, and $\mathcal{T}$ remains robust to different upstream inputs.
+However, the best performance is achieved when both modules are trained together, confirming the benefit of task-aware coupling.

+Qualitative comparisons in Fig.~\ref{fig8} support these findings.
 In SfP scenes, alternative combinations produce distorted normals and inconsistent textures, while PolarAPP recovers correct orientations, sharper edges, and fewer shading artifacts.
 In DfP, PolarFree with other demosaickers suppresses reflections, and $\mathcal{T}$ paired with other demosaickers retains details, but only full PolarAPP removes reflections cleanly without losing fine structure.
-Real DoFP imaging results without $\mathcal{A}$ are shown in Fig.~\ref{fig8}.
-SfPUEL outputs and the GT are upsampled via bilinear; in the PIDSR–SfPUEL baseline, $\mathcal{A}$ is removed for fairness.
-PolarAPP closely matches the GT, whereas the other pipelines exhibit artifacts and texture degradation.
+Real DoFP imaging results without $\mathcal{A}$ are shown in Fig.~\ref{fig9}.
+For direct task baselines such as SfPUEL and PolarFree, their predictions are bilinearly upsampled only for resolution alignment; in the PIDSR--SfPUEL and the PIDSR--PolarFree baseline, $\mathcal{A}$ is removed for consistency with the real setting.
+PolarAPP closely matches the GT on both SfP and DfP, whereas the other pipelines exhibit artifacts and texture degradation.
 Additional results are provided in the SM.